isudox/hugo-theme-nova/README.md

 # Nova

-A clean theme for Hugo.
+:milky_way: A clean theme for Hugo.